kaievns/the-log/posts/lead/leaders-managers-executives.md

 The role of a managers is to manage resources.
 And in terms of our little video games analogy, a manager is, in many ways, like a combat medic.

-The role of a manager is to make sure the team doesn't run out of resources, and energy.
+The role of a manager is to make sure the team doesn't run out of resources and energy.
 And it's a critical role in any organisation because others might not necessarily think of those matters deeply while in the midst of their own responsibilities.

-Some managers, act like secular leaders, they manage the situation by managing the people.
+Some managers act like secular leaders, they manage the situation by managing the people.
 Some managers assume a balls buster stance, and manage through a stick and carrot incentives.
 But, ultimately, they all perform the same role, they set the team up for success by managing resources.